EthanPeters96/FlavorWave/README.md

 | Facebook icon in the footer  | Click on the Facebook icon      | The user is redirected to the Facebook page    | Yes    | Yes    | -        |
 |                              |

+The site was also tested using dev tools on Google Chrome for responsiveness

 ### Compatability

 [Google Chrome](https;//google.co.uk) Manually tested on google chrome for functionality , appearance and responsiveness.
 All features passed.